The Friends of Chippewa Park

 Chippewa Park & The Friends of Chippewa will be busy this summer.
 Sundays in the Park Concerts, live theatre with the Rob McLeod's Capital Theatre Melodrama, Tuesday Night Jam Sessions, the Kite Festival, Shelter House Relay, Benny Birch's Birthday Party, and the Bill Beavis Family Fun Day to name a few!

-Check it out on our 2013 Events Calendar
+Check out our 2014 Events Calendar

 PROVINCE HELPING THUNDER BAY RESIDENTS PROTECT GREAT LAKES